Bombshell Charly Jordan Flaunts Flawless Figure In Light Blue Bikini

 “You are a gorgeous young lady,” a third fan gushed.

-Just last week, The Inquisitr shared that the blond bombshell flaunted her rock hard body in another hot outfit, that time one that was a little less revealing.
-For the look, stunner showcased her lean stems in a short, tight-fitting black dress that hugged her every curve.
+Just last week, The Inquisitr shared that the blond bombshell flaunted her rock-hard body in another hot outfit that was a little less revealing.
+For the look, the stunner showcased her lean stems in a short, tight-fitting black dress that hugged every curve.
 On top, she dressed for the cold weather, adding a puffy, brown jacket to the mix.
 To complete the ensemble, the model rocked a pair of black over-the-knee boots, crediting Boo Hoo for the outfit.